grscheller/neovim-notes/VimSpecificFeatures.md

 | `"~`      | paste from last drag-and-drop operation  |

 On Arch, the first two only seem to work in vim when the gvim package is installed.
+In Neovim both seem plumbed into the X11 clipboard.
 I've never gotten the last one to work at all.

 ### Black hole register